ZeusWPI/MOZAIC/docs/componenents.md

 ## Rule set
 A rule set is a component that takes a game state and a set of moves and produces the new game state.
-It is purely functional in it's required features (but could be implemented otherwise) and can be viewed as the rules for the game(mode).
+It is purely functional in its required features (but could be implemented otherwise) and can be viewed as the rules for the game(mode).

 ## Webserver
 The webserver provides some of the functionality that integrates nicely with the web.
 It will function as a portal to some of the information about the competition itself in a human readable format.
 Examples include the rules and the current standings.